jsuarez1994/design-patterns-java/structural-patterns/README.md

 🇺🇸
 ```

-eStructural design patterns deal with the composition of classes or objects to form larger structures.
+Structural design patterns deal with the composition of classes or objects to form larger structures.
 They focus on how classes and objects can be combined to form new structures, making them flexible and easy to modify without altering their individual components.
 Examples include Adapter, Bridge, Composite, Decorator, and Facade.

 ```
 🇪🇸